wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 GOAL
 --------------------------------

-Prepare a fully controlled and deterministic environment for NOVA build.
+Prepare a deterministic, verifiable environment for NOVA build.

-This step ensures:
+This step MUST:

-- no missing dependencies
+- ensure all dependencies exist
-- no port conflicts
-- all required services are available
+- ensure all required services are running
-- build can proceed safely
+- produce a verifiable artifact

 ---